 In previous decisions made by Council in relation to RAP applications from organisations representing Boon Wurrung/Bunurong people, Council recognised five women as Boon Wurrung/Bunurong ancestors (Elizabeth Maynard, Eliza Nowan, Jane Foster, Marjorie Munro and Louisa Briggs).
+Council noted that BLSC only recognises two, of the already recognised, five women as ancestors, namely Louisa Briggs and Marjorie Munro.

 In its decision in July 2017 to appoint BLCAC as a RAP for part of the area it applied to be a RAP over, Council indicated it accepted BLCAC was representative of Traditional Owners in that area.
 Council also expressed the view that it was satisfied BLCAC could accommodate within its membership members of Boon Wurrung Foundation Limited (BWFL) with traditional and familial links to the area.
 Council considered that BLCAC had taken steps to engage with BWFL to create a single, inclusive and representative organisation, and that BLCAC was genuinely committed to accommodating members of BWFL in its membership.
-Council's decision to appoint BLCAC as RAP was upheld by the Supreme Court in 2018, following a challenge to the decision by Carolyn Briggs.
+Council's decision to appoint BLCAC as RAP was upheld by the Supreme Court in 2019, following a challenge to the decision by Carolyn Briggs.